-- · check your personal details - check your enrolments - complete the Student Declaration and Permission (Year 12s, and anyone enrolled in a Year 12 course, are expected to do this by Thursday, 8 September 2022) - download a copy of your approved special examination arrangements - download a copy of the Physical Education Studies practical examination information sport to be examined and skill level - download a copy of the Personalised practical examination timetable which states the date, time, venue and location of each practical examination you need to attend from Tuesday, 6 September 2022 - download a copy of the Personalised written examination timetable which states the date, time and location for each written examination you need to attend from Tuesday, 6 September 2022 - check your results - download a copy of your sickness/misadventure outcome - download your folio of achievement (WASSA, WACE, ATAR course reports and selected award certificates).
+- · check your personal details - check your enrolments - complete the Student Declaration and Permission (Year 12 students, and anyone enrolled in a Year 12 course, are expected to do this by Thursday, 22 August 2024) - download a copy of your approved equitable access adjustments - download a copy of the Physical Education Studies practical examination information sport to be examined and skill level - download a copy of the Personalised practical examination timetable which states the date, time, venue, and location of each practical examination you need to attend, from Tuesday, 3 September 2024 - download a copy of the Personalised written examination timetable which states the date, time and location for each written examination you need to attend, from Tuesday, 3 September 2024 - · check your results - download a copy of your sickness/misadventure outcome - download your folio of achievement (WASSA, WACE, ATAR course reports and selected award certificates).

-You need to have your WA student number (WASN) - which you can find out through your school - and a password to access the portal.
-When you visit the portal for the first time you will be prompted to change your password.
+You need to have your WA student number (WASN) - which you can find out through your school - and a password to access the student portal.
+When you visit the student portal for the first time you will be prompted to change your password.

-You must keep your password safe, you will need it several times this year and again in January.
+Keep your password safe!
+You will need it several times this year and again in January.